Thermodynamic and observational implications of black holes in toroidal geometry: Introduction

 In BH thermodynamics, different types of phase transition have been explore such as Davies-type phase transition occurs due to the heat capacity divergence \cite{Davies:1989ey,Lousto:1994jd,Muniain:1995ih}, the Hawking-Page phase transition between thermal Anti-de-Sitter (AdS) spacetime and BHs \cite{Hawking:1982dh}, extremal phase transition \cite{Pavon:1988in,Pavon:1991kh,Cai:1996df,Cai:1998ep,Wei:2009zzf,Bhattacharya:2019awq}, and Van-dar-Waal like behavior in the extended phase space, where cosmological constant serves as thermodyanmic pressure and mass interpreted as enthalpy \cite{Kastor:2009wy,Dolan:2010ha,Dolan:2011xt,Dolan:2011jm,Dolan:2012jh,Kubiznak:2016qmn,Bhattacharya:2017nru}.

-In this context, thermodynamic geometry provides an effective framework to study the BH phase transition by introducing various thermodynamic metrics, and these metrics are constructed in terms of entropy, which gives us valuable insight regarding the phase transition when the divergence of Ricci curvature scalar determined from this metric formalism aligns with the zero point or divergence of heat capacity.
+In this context, thermodynamic geometry provides an effective framework to study the BH phase transition by introducing various thermodynamic metrics, and these metrics are constructed in terms of entropy, which gives us valuable insight regarding the phase transition when the divergence of Ricci curvature scalar determined from this metric formalism aligns with the zero point (ZP) or divergence of heat capacity.
 The metric formalism introduced by the Weinhold \cite{Weinhold:1975xej}, based on equilibrium state space, which was later extended by the Ruppiener \cite{Ruppeiner:2008kd,Ruppeiner:1995zz}, whose formalism is closely linked with the Weinhold's formalism (for other thermodynamic geometry formalism and their constructions check Refs.~\cite{NaveenaKumara:2020biu,Quevedo:2008ry,Akbar:2011qw,Hendi:2015cka,Sarkar:2006tg,Bhattacharya:2019qxe,Hendi:2015xya,Banerjee:2016nse}), it reveals valuable insights regarding the microscopic interaction and phase transitions.
-Although research on non-spherical BH configurations has increased, toroidal or torus-like BH have not been investigated as extensively as spherically symmetric ones.
+Although research on non-spherical BH configurations has increased, toroidal or torus-like BHs have not been investigated as extensively as spherically symmetric ones.
 The main reason is that they have very intricate topology and horizon geometry, which makes them difficult to analyze.
 These geometries naturally arise within AdS spacetime and offer a framework for studying the thermodynamic and observational characteristics.
+Departing from previous analyses, which focus on the hyperbolic and planar horizons, our toroidal framework features a novel dual periodic topology, providing modified thermodynamic curvature characteristics.
 In torus-like spacetimes, entropy correction plays a significant role because the traditional entropy (Hawking-Bekenstein entropy) formulated under classical assumptions may not fully incorporate quantum or topological complexities.
-To better describe these systems, R\`{e}nyi \cite{Odintsov:2023qfj} and exponential corrected entropy \cite{ghosht} introduce generic statistical or quantum modifications that may be fundamentally significant.
+To better describe these systems, R\'{e}nyi \cite{Odintsov:2023qfj} and exponential corrected entropy \cite{ghosht} introduce generic statistical or quantum modifications that may be fundamentally significant.